torsday/notebook/GLOSSARY.md

 ## Controller View

 A react component that has child components.
+The top-level component on a page.
+Best practice is to avoid nesting controller views.

 ## CORS